joeronan/first_gatsby/src/articles/2021-09-14/index.md

 ### The Losers

 - **Golfers**.
 These athletes can only compete in one event (men's individual or women's individual) and lack transferrable skills to compete in any other sport.
 This limits golfers to only winning one medal max for their country.
-Their only hope is that a good golf swing can translate into a good baseball swing.
+Their only hope is if a good golf swing can translate into a good baseball swing.
 - **China**.
 From being two golds away from victory to almost half the number of golds as the US, China comes out as a significant loser.
 - **Kenya**.
 With a drop of 10 places, Kenya had the largest fall from grace.
 This was due to the fact that the country only won medals in solo events (all middle distance runs).
 - **Mexico**.
 Despite bringing home 27 medals (all bronzes) Mexico placed 83rd.